-Since 2005, IROKO has been providing services to potential victims, survivors, returnees and vulnerable women, girls and families in Edo State and has supported vulnerable young women, children and families by providing scholarships for higher education to young women vulnerable to trafficking and supporting families with food and scholarships for their children.
+Since 2005, IROKO has been providing services to potential victims of trafficking, survivors of prostitution, returnees and vulnerable women, girls and families in Edo State and has supported vulnerable young women, children and families by providing scholarships for higher education to young women vulnerable to trafficking and supporting families with food and scholarships for their children.

 IROKO has also been very active in Nigeria’s fight against trafficking of women and girls from Edo State.
 In 2007, IROKO organised the first ever International Conference on Trafficking from Nigeria in collaboration with NAPTIP, Idia Renaissance and the Edo State government in Benin City.
 Since 2012, we have partnered with local NGOs in Nigeria like the Edo Women Development Initiative, the AAWE Charity and the Irene Ighodaro Charity organisation to organise yearly conferences on women and the girl child’s rights in Benin City Edo State.
 We also spearheaded a campaign to raise awareness of the realities and dangers of trafficking, including the use of a short film we created entitled ‘Journey of no return’.